d2s/Documentation/_posts/2018-04-10-Changelog.md

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.6.2) 1 January 2019.

-This is a maintenance release: cleanup in code, minor bugfixes and plan for snapshots.
-See [next version](/nextversion) for some details.
+This is a maintenance release: cleanup in code, minor bugfixes and [plan](/Plansnapshots) for snapshots.

 ## Version 5.6.1